adejumoridwan/Translator-Bot/README.md

 # WhatsApp AI Text-to-Image Chatbot

-**Title:** WhatsApp AI Text-to-Image Chatbot with Vonage and OpenAI DALL-E 2

 **Description:**

 This project implements a captivating WhatsApp chatbot that empowers users to generate unique images based on their textual descriptions.
 It seamlessly integrates the following powerful technologies: